 By now, you must be aware that Reading Comprehension(RC) plays a vital role in fetching you a good score in MBA entrance exams, which will finally help you get admission into a reputed college/the college of your dreams.
 In CAT 2020, due to covid-19 pandemic CAT exam was conducted in three slots on 29th November.
 In CAT 20 exam there were total 76 questions.
 There were 26 VARC questions, 24 DI&LR questions and 26 Quantitative Ability questions.
 In the VARC section, there were 4 reading comprehension passages having 18 questions.
 CAT 2021 is likely to be designed on the similar lines.
 In this article, you can access free RC practice test based on the latest CAT pattern.

 Over the years, the focus of CAT conducting authorities has been to check the student’s comprehension skills.
 The increase in the number of RC passages points to the fact that a student has to be proficient in reading and interpreting information.
-As the passages come from diverse areas and are of varied length therefore one has to devise a strategy to handle this section.
+As the passages come from diverse areas and are of varied length, therefore one has to devise a strategy to handle this section.
 A valuable input given by seasoned experts is that students needs to read articles from diverse areas.
-Apart from reading these articles from different areas one need to be proficient in interpreting the information without any pre-conceived notions.
+Apart from reading these articles from different areas one need to be good at understanding the information without any pre-conceived notions.

 You are expected to acquaint yourself with the following: different types of passages, types of questions asked, the most commonly asked questions, the right approach to avoid the common mistakes made and thus, answer all the questions correctly and in a short time.